Yeshivat Eretz HaTzvi: Sedarim

 The student body is divided into a number of different shiurim (class-levels), based on level of proficiency.
 Each shiur has its own "Ram" (Rabbi).
-Additionally, Rabbi Simcha Krauss gives a shiur to the higher levels brought together once a week.
+Additionally, Rabbi Simcha Krauss gave a shiur to the higher levels brought together once a week.
 Classes meet for one hour in the morning, followed by an hour and a half of group study to familiarize students with the sources, followed by another hour Shiur where the Ram goes over the sources in depth.